 Mathematics Statement of Intent

-It is our intent for the Mathematics curriculum to deliver lessons that are creative and engaging.
+The intent of our mathematics curriculum is to design a curriculum, which is accessible to all and will maximise the development of every child’s ability and academic achievement.
+We deliver lessons that are creative and engaging.
 We want children to make rich connections across mathematical ideas to develop fluency, mathematical reasoning and competence in solving increasingly sophisticated problems.
 We intend for our pupils to be able to apply their mathematical knowledge to science and other subjects.
 We want children to realise that mathematics has been developed over centuries, providing the solution to some of history’s most intriguing problems.
 We want them to know that it is essential to everyday life, critical to science, technology and engineering, and necessary for financial literacy and most forms of employment.
 As our pupils progress, we intend for our pupils to be able to understand the world, have the ability to reason mathematically, have an appreciation of the beauty and power of mathematics, and a sense of enjoyment and curiosity about the subject.

 Aims of Mathematics at Fitzwilliam Primary School

 The national curriculum for Mathematics aims to ensure that all pupils:

 - become fluent in the fundamentals of mathematics, including through varied and frequent practice with increasingly complex problems over time, so that pupils develop conceptual understanding and the ability to recall and apply knowledge rapidly and accurately.

 - reason mathematically by following a line of enquiry, conjecturing relationships and generalisations, and developing an argument, justification or proof using mathematical language

 - can solve problems by applying their mathematics to a variety of routine and non-routine problems with increasing sophistication, including breaking down problems into a series of simpler steps and persevering in seeking solutions.

 This calculation policy has been developed and agreed after using the National Curriculum objectives and methods.